Data Integration

 Poor error handling

-• As the number of systems involved in your integrations grows, the possibility of failure also increases, so it’s important to have a good strategy for handling errors such as downtime or poor data quality.
-Building in automated error notification processes means that errors can be detected and fixed quickly, whether automatically as part of an error management pipeline, or flagged up for manual resolution.
+Building in automated error notification processes also means that errors can be detected and fixed quickly, whether automatically, as part of an error management pipeline, or flagged up for manual resolution.

-White Paper: How to Design your Systems to Effectively Control Bad Data
+White Paper: How to Design Your Systems to Effectively Control Bad Data

-• Integration with new technology is slow to implement.
+• Integration with new technology is slow to implement

 Data Integration Best Practice